mtgjson/mtgjson-website/docs/README.md

 ## Our Mission

-MTGJSON is an open-source project that catalogues all Magic cards in a portable format.
+MTGJSON is an open-source project that catalogs all Magic: The Gathering cards in a portable format.
 A dedicated group of fans maintains and supplies data for a variety of projects and sites in the community.

+<strong>New JSON builds happen every Sunday at 4PM EST, though subject to change, and may take several hours to compile.</strong>

 ## The Team